Home > Tours > Canada & Alaska Tours > Alaska Tours > Ultimate Alaska & The Yukon with Alaska Cruise

 There's Gold in the Yukon!

 Step back in time at the site of Klondike Gold Rush Claim #1, where the first gold strike was made.
-Continue to the Robert Service Interpretive centre to learn of the numerous poems and ballads he composed while exploring this remote area.
+Enjoy a presentation by Parks Canada about the Gold Rush Era.
 The remainder of the day is at leisure.
 Your Tour Director will have suggestions for additional sightseeing, shopping, and dining.
 (B)

 TOUR HIGHLIGHT - LEGENDARY LIVES: Walk in the footsteps of historic figures of the Yukon Gold rush.
-Stand in the spot where George Carmack and Skookum Jim discovered the first shiny glimpse of gold in Bonanza Creek in 1896 to stake the first Gold rush Claim in the Yukon.
-Enter the humble cabin (now a historic site) where bank teller and famed poet Robert Service penned some of the Yukon Territories' most famous ballads and poems.
-See the artifacts belonging to this legendary "Bard of the Yukon."
+Stand in the spot where George Carmack and Skookum Jim discovered the first shiny glimpse of gold in Bonanza Creek in 1896 to stake the first gold rush claim in the Yukon.
+Enter the humble cabin (now a historic site) where bank teller and famed poet Robert Service penned some of the Yukon's most famous ballads and poems.
+See the artifacts belonging to this legendary “Bard of the Yukon.”

 Roaring Rapids & Rip-Roaring Times